rabaur/ebd-website-jekyll/_exercises/exercise2.md

 **Known issues or limitations**:
 - When creating a project, there are no thumbnails.
 When leaving the project, the thumbnail is only updated after refresh.
+- After adding a reference length, the metrics are not recomputed.
+You need to add the reference length at the beginning of your design process.
+- The computation of the metrics can be slow.
+If it takes too long, you can disable the computation for intermediate steps.
+Restrict yourself to a smaller part of the layout if you face severe performance issues.

 ### 2.1 Registration
 Please navigate to [https://arxitect.ivia.ch](https://arxitect.ivia.ch) and click **Register**.
 Currently, you can only use email addresses that end with `@ethz.ch`.
 After confirming your email address, you will be forwarded to the home page.